 - Summer 2014

 - Fall 2013

 - Future students

 School for the Contemporary Arts, Film & Video

 SFU film students create new platform for B.C.’s Indigenous filmmakers

-SFU film students Carr Sappier and Grace Mathisen have founded the Skoden Indigenous Film Festival, which takes place June 1 at SFU’s Goldcorp Centre for the Arts.
+SFU film students Carr Sappier and Grace Mathisen have founded the Skoden Indigenous Film Festival, which took place June 1 at SFU’s Goldcorp Centre for the Arts.

-The festival will present 18 short films by B.C.-based Indigenous filmmakers and talent.
+The festival presented 18 short films by B.C.-based Indigenous filmmakers and talent.